Why study this course

 The MA Children’s Literature and Literacies is a vibrant, wide-ranging degree course that offers professional development and academic progression by enhancing subject and research expertise in these interdisciplinary fields of study.
 Informed by current scholarship, research, and practice, it provides you an opportunity to develop in-depth and advanced knowledge and understanding of children’s literature and literacy through both wide-ranging and diverse specialist modules, culminating in an independent research project (MA dissertation) that reflects your individual ambition and aspirations, your engagement with conceptual and empirical research; and critical reflective approaches to research methods and professional situations, both practical and theoretical.

-English at BGU in Lincoln has an established research culture and you will be invited to join our staff at regular literary events, workshops, and presentations.
+We have an established research culture, and you will be invited to join our staff at regular literary events, workshops, and presentations.
 You will be encouraged to participate in the research seminar series, conferences, and other public events.
-The institutional strength in children’s literature and literacy is interdisciplinary and demonstrated by BGU’s Research Knowledge Exchange Unit (RKEU) Literature and Literacies, whose activities and events will be open to you.
+The institutional strength in children’s literature and literacy is interdisciplinary and demonstrated by Literature and Literacies Research Knowledge Exchange Unit (RKEU), a cross-disciplinary Research and Knowledge Exchange Unit whose activities and events will be of interest and open to you.